apache/pulsar/site2/docs/client-libraries-node.md

 ## Readers

 Pulsar readers process messages from Pulsar topics.
-Readers are different from consumers because with readers you need to explicitly specify which message in the stream you want to begin with (consumers, on the other hand, automatically begin with the most recent unacked message).
+Readers are different from consumers because with readers you need to explicitly specify which message in the stream you want to begin with (consumers, on the other hand, automatically begin with the most recently unacked message).
 You can [configure](#reader-configuration) Node.js readers using a reader configuration object.

 Here is an example: